Brunch & Batter

 Variations

-• BLTS- Don't want to give up your tomato?
-Make it a bacon, lettuce, tomato and strawberry sandwich.
+• Bacon-Lettuce-Tomato-Strawberry (BLTS)- Don't want to give up your tomato?
+Make it a bacon, lettuce, tomato, and strawberry sandwich.

-• BLTAS- You know what goes well with everything?
+• Bacon-Lettuce-Strawberry-Avocado (BLSA)- You know what goes well with everything?
 Avocado!
-Add a slice or two for a bacon, lettuce, tomato, avocado, and strawberry sandwich.

 • Try swapping out the lettuce for kale or arugula.

 Want to make this sandwich extra special?
-Replace the bacon with my yummy rosemary candied bacon!
+Replace the bacon with my yummy rosemary bacon or turkey bacon.

-Aside from the bacon, this BLT needs to be assembled right before you serve it.
-You can make the bacon ahead and store it in a covered container in the fridge for up to four days.
+Aside from the bacon, which can be made ahead, this BLT needs to be assembled right away.
+You can make the bacon in advance and store it in a covered container in the fridge for up to four days.

 FAQ